Skip to content

 Annotations in the GUI

-Annotations are shown in sample detail view and in dedicated annotation-focused views in the app.
-Use Edit Annotations to create, update, or delete annotations directly in the GUI.
+Annotations are shown in sample detail view and in the annotation-focused views.
+Use Edit Annotations to create, update, or delete them.

 Annotations in Python